-- Complete the appropriate NSW Award Unit Application Form and return with payment and a copy of your organisations Public Liability Insurance Certificate of Currency (non-NSW Department of Education schools only).
+- Complete the NSW Award Unit Application Form and return with payment and a copy of your organisations Public Liability Insurance Certificate of Currency (non-NSW Department of Education schools only).

 - An email confirming your activation as an Award Unit will be sent after your application has been checked and activated.

 All Award Leaders are required to attend Award Administration Training (AAT).
 You should complete this training before accepting Participants to start their Award.
 For AAT session dates, times and booking information please go the Award Leader Training pages.

 Running The Duke of Ed in your school/organisation